 Where to spend your holiday instead of Thailand during the coup…

-If you’re one of the hundreds of Australians currently on your way to (or already in Thailand) and need to make a hasty detour to another country, look no further.
+If you’re one of the hundreds of Australians currently dreaming about a trip to Thailand, perhaps it’s time to consider a detour to another country.
 Here are our favourite travel alternatives to Thailand’s top five tourist destinations…

 Going to… Phuket